 - Taking more than a couple weeks off can very negatively affect a serious dancer’s training.
 Dancers in Level 2 are strongly encouraged to attend our summer session.
 Dancers in levels 3-4 and our Performance Team/Competition dancers are required to attend our summer session.

 - If a dancer will be absent one week of summer session, he/she should attend an extra class as a “make up” during the weeks he/she will be in town.

 Each dancer learns and grows at his or her own pace.
 Ages listed on our schedules and class descriptions are a general guideline that helps us initially place dancers.
 When placing students, whether new or returning, we first take the following things into consideration: physical development and strength, emotional maturity, work ethic, comprehension, and ability to correctly demonstrate level-appropriate technique.
 Age is a secondary consideration.
 Sometimes, dancers may be asked to attend a placement class prior to completing registration.

 It is not uncommon, in fact it is expected, that students spend 2-4 years in any given level.
 There are only four levels of each technique (after “Foundations”), making it virtually impossible for a dancer to be promoted each passing year.
 New students can learn from those who have already completed one or more years of a level, which gives more experienced students a wonderful opportunity to be a positive example and leader in class!
 Promoting a dancer too quickly could result in physical harm, emotional distress, and persistent injuries.

 We appreciate you trusting us with your child’s dance education and understanding that we have their best interest, and safety, in mind when making decisions considering class promotions.

-- $25 Returning Student Fee is due at fall registration ($35 per family).
+- $25 Annual Returning Student Fee is due at fall registration for returning students ($35 per family).

 - Tuition is based on the total number of classes per season then divided equally each month.
 Tuition remains the same regardless of holidays, studio closure, vacations, illness, etc.